Monday, 30 September 2013

 2 - If water is so good for you, why doesn't it taste of anything?

 There is a reason that bacon, sausages, pork scratchings, cheese etc taste nice - it's because they have fat in them.
-Fat, for the vast majority of the human population, is in short supply and we are genetically designed to like the taste of it, because we need the energy supply of fat to survive.
-It's better than stuff like carbohydrates because it's easy for the body to store until we need it, and then we can burn it.
+Fat, for the majority of the human population, is in short supply and we are genetically designed to like the taste of it, because we need the energy supply of fat to survive.
+It's better than stuff like carbohydrates because it's easy for the body to store until needed.

 It's just that in the current "modern" western civilisations, we have an excess of it, so we pretend to like salad.